 Properties in Germany

 In the big cities of Germany, most people are living in apartments.
 Houses are more common in suburban areas.
 You may find some houses in big cities, but they are probably very expensive.
 German people tend to buy their properties for life.
 That’s why it is important to look for properties in good areas with good infrastructure like public transportation, schools, shops, job opportunities, etc.

 As a foreigner, you can also choose to buy your own house instead of renting one in Germany.
 In fact, buying can be a good idea instead of renting.
 If you plan to buy a house in Germany, you should make yourself familiar with the purchase process and know what you should pay attention to.

-Why should you buy a house in Germany?
+Why buying a house in Germany?

 In Hong Kong where I am from, owning a property is a dream for many.
 Many people see purchasing real estate as one of the best investments.
 In fact, we do not like to rent because we think that renting a property means helping the property owner to pay his mortgage.
 Why don’t we use the money to pay our own mortgages instead?

 In Germany, the mentality is a bit different.
 Renting is still very popular.
 I know many local people who rent their homes even though they can afford to buy their own house in Germany.
 Many of them are just comfortable with renting, and they are paying such a low rent because they have been renting the same home for a long time.
 Besides, in my opinion, many German people do not like to take risks.
 Taking a big loan in Germany to buy a house is considered risky for them.

 In fact, the homeownership ratio in Germany is 50.4% in 2020.
 It is one of the lowest among the European countries.
 However, the ratio is rising due to the low interest rate.
 Besides, the real estate market is also seen as a good investment for overseas investors.

 For me personally, I like to put money in the real estate market if I can.
 (Chinese people always like to buy properties.)
 Below are some advantages about buying a house in Germany: